 Take the time to think it over, list the pros and cons, and come up with a plan.
 Check to see if it’s been thought out or tried before, and find out what the results were.
 In other words, don’t waste your manager’s time thinking out loud—do your thinking on your own time, then present a well-developed idea.

 Test Your Idea

 Test your idea with a few trusted co-workers.
 See if it makes sense to them, ask them to be critical, and provide feedback.
 Listen, check for their understanding to see how well you’re explaining it.
-While you shouldn’t let resistance squash your enthusiasm, be prepared to accept that if five people tell you it’s ugly, it just might be ugly.
+While you shouldn’t let resistance squash your enthusiasm, be prepared to accept that if five people tell you it’s not that great, maybe it wasn't meant to be.

-Here are some ideas are more likely to get your manager’s attention:
+Your ideas are more likely to get your manager’s attention if they identify: